elhassane1230/wargame/README.md

 A 2D **turn-based strategy game** on a hexagonal grid, written in **Java (Swing)** with an **MVC** architecture.
-Lead an army of five unit types across varied terrain, manage fog of war, and eliminate your opponents — locally against other players or against the AI.
+Lead an army of five unit types across varied terrain, manage fog of war, and eliminate your opponents, locally against other players or against the AI.

 ![Java](https://img.shields.io/badge/Java-17-blue)